Cowboy: Hawai'i

 The Hawaiian cowboy, the paniolo, is also a direct descendant of the vaquero of California and Mexico.
 Experts in Hawaiian etymology believe "Paniolo" is a Hawaiianized pronunciation of español.
-(The Hawaiian language has no /s/ sound, and all syllables and words must end in a vowel.)
+(The Hawaiian language has no sound, and all syllables and words must end in a vowel.)
 Paniolo, like cowboys on the mainland of North America, learned their skills from Mexican vaqueros.
 Other theories of word origin suggest Paniolo was derived from pañuelo (Spanish for handkerchief) or possibly from a Hawai'ian language word meaning "hold firmly and sway gracefully".

 Captain George Vancouver brought cattle and sheep in 1793 as a gift to Kamehameha I, monarch of the Hawaiian Kingdom.
 For ten years, Kamehameha forbade killing of cattle, and imposed the death penalty on anyone who violated his edict.
 As a result, numbers multiplied astonishingly, and were wreaking havoc throughout the countryside.
 By the reign of Kamehameha III the number of wild cattle were becoming a problem, so in 1832 he sent an emissary to California, then still a part of Mexico.
 He was impressed with the skill of the vaqueros, and invited three to Hawai'i to teach the Hawaiian people how to work cattle.

 The first horses arrived in Hawai'i in 1803.
-By 1837 John Parker, a sailor from New England who settled in the islands, received permission from Kamehameha III to lease royal land near Mauna Kea, where he built a ranch.
+By 1837, John Parker, a sailor from New England who settled in the islands, received permission from Kamehameha III to lease royal land near Mauna Kea, where he built a ranch.

 The Hawaiian style of ranching originally included capturing wild cattle by driving them into pits dug in the forest floor.
 Once tamed somewhat by hunger and thirst, they were hauled out up a steep ramp, and tied by their horns to the horns of a tame, older steer (or ox) that knew where the paddock with food and water was located.
 The industry grew slowly under the reign of Kamehameha's son Liholiho (Kamehameha II).

 Even today, traditional paniolo dress, as well as certain styles of Hawaiian formal attire, reflect the Spanish heritage of the vaquero.
 The traditional Hawaiian saddle, the noho lio, and many other tools of the cowboy's trade have a distinctly Mexican/Spanish look and many Hawaiian ranching families still carry the names of the vaqueros who married Hawaiian women and made Hawai'i their home.